-- 4.1 6/2018/2232/PA This was Pre-Application advice for the erection of 2 x 2 bedroom dwellings with vehicular access.
-This scheme excludes access from 52 Bridge Road and proposes 2 bedroom dwellings as opposed to 3 bedroom. - 4.2 N6/2014/2504/FP The consent was for a pair of 3 bedroom semi-detached properties to the rear of 52 and 54 Bridge Road.
+- 4.1 6/2019/0879/FULL This was an Application for the erection of 2 x 2-bedroom dwellings with vehicular access.
+This scheme excludes access from 52 Bridge Road and proposes 2-bedroom dwellings as opposed to 3 bedroom.
+This application was refused as the Officers opinion was that the development was over intensive for the site. - 4.2 6/2018/2232/PA This was Pre-Application advice for the erection of 2 x 2-bedroom dwellings with vehicular access.
+This scheme excludes access from 52 Bridge Road and proposes 2 bedroom dwellings as opposed to 3 bedroom. - 4.3 N6/2014/2504/FP The consent was for a pair of 3-bedroom semi-detached properties to the rear of 52 and 54 Bridge Road.
 The scheme is very similar to the proposal.
 The previous approval utilised the land from both 52 and 54 with 52 providing access from Bridge Road and the houses predominantly located to the rear of 54 Bridge Road.
-Application N6/2014/2504/FP was granted permission on 22/06/2015. - 4.3 The owner of 52 Bridge road submitted details to clear some of the conditions on the site and then implemented the access.
+Application N6/2014/2504/FP was granted permission on 22/06/2015. - 4.4 The owner of 52 Bridge road submitted details to clear some of the conditions on the site and then implemented the access.
 The owner of 52 Bridge Road acted independently of the owner of 54 Bridge Road in both clearing conditions and implementing the access.
-In constructing the access, the driveway went too close to the protected oak and did not utilise the agreed no dig construction method shown on the approved plan.
+In constructing the access, the driveway went too close to the protected oak and did not utilise the agreed no-dig construction method shown on the approved plan.
 The Council has previously issued a letter advising of potential enforcement action to the owners of 52 and 54 Bridge Road, which was responded to by the owner of 54 Bridge Road.
 However, we are informed by the Enforcement Dept that there are currently no outstanding actions on 54 Bridge Road.
 The owner of 52 Bridge Road, having cleared pre-commencement conditions and constructed the driveway he has implemented the consent and therefore, the permission is extant.
 This is confirmed by the Planning Officer in the Pre-Application Response.

 Photos - showing the construction of 52 Bridge Road Driveway adjacent to TPO Oak Tree.
-This drive was subsequently re-laid in accordance with the approved plans & more recently dug out again within the root protection area.
+This drive was subsequently re-laid in accordance with the approved plans & more recently dug out again within the root protection area-